 The site utilized several small above ground storage areas, but engineers were unable to achieve all of the stormwater treatment goals above grade, so some underground storage and treatment was needed.
 The depth of the site was shallow and there were many utility conflicts.
 In addition, the municipality also required a filter system to meet water quality goals of 80% TSS removal per NJDEP.

-To meet the water quantity goals, engineers selected a corrugated metal pipe system made from 2,181 LF of 36" perforated Aluminized Steel Type 2 providing 25,060 CF of storage.
-To meet the water quality goals, engineers selected a Stormwater Management StormFilter utilizing 18 cartridges.
+To meet the storage goal, engineers selected a corrugated metal pipe system made from 2,181 LF of 36" perforated Aluminized Steel Type 2 providing 25,060 CF of storage.
+To meet the treatment goal, engineers selected a Stormwater Management StormFilter utilizing 18 cartridges.
 The StormFilter was constructed with a removable grate for easier long-term access.

 The two factors that led the engineer to select the Contech solution were the complex layout of the site and the ability to meet local treatment requirements.
 The flexibility of the CMP system with varying lengths and ability to have stubs, elbows, tees, and risers incorporated into the system was a key component.
 The system had to be laid out to avoid utilities such as electric, sanitary, and water.
 The City of Middleburg Heights has unique treatment criteria and was familiar with the StormFilter from previous projects.
 The ability to treat 80% TSS per NJDEP was paramount in its selection.